AutomationWithAnsible/ansible-portforward/README.md

  * Edit the default/main.yml (not recommended)

 ##Run
-**By default the mstmp will fail because the configuration uses a bogus smtp server you need to use a valid smtp server**
+**By default nothing will happen if you deploy witout configuration**

   ```ansible-playbook -l hostname portforward.yml```